xlnwel/blog/docs/_posts/2021-01-01-Math-Probability.md

 ---
-title: "Mathematics for Machine Learning — Probability"
+˜title: "Mathematics for Machine Learning — Probability"
 excerpt: "in which we discuss probabilities used in machine learning/deep learning"
 categories:
   - Mathematics